 U.S. government trade control laws (including import, export and anti-boycott) are applicable to all of us because RPM is incorporated in the United States.
-You may not conduct business with any person or company that is in, or that you have reason to believe may be in, North Korea, Cuba, Iran, Syria or the Crimean Region of Ukraine.
+You may not conduct business with any person or company that is in, or that you have reason to believe may be in, North Korea, Iran, Syria or the Crimean Region of Ukraine.
+Prior approval from RPM's legal department is required for any transactions in Cuba or Sudan.
 In addition to U.S. trade control laws, all operating companies must comply with any local laws that may be relevant to their cross-border transactions, including the laws of countries through which its products or services are exported, imported or transported.

 These laws may restrict trade associated with specific products, product uses, intended uses, end users or any combination of these, even when full prohibition is not mandated.
-Consequently, each RPM company is responsible for establishing a process to ensure its understanding of, and compliance with, all relevant trade regulations that may affect the cross-border transfer of its products and services.
+Consequently, each RPM company is responsible for establishing a process to ensure its understanding of, and compliance with, all relevant trade regulations that may affect the crossborder transfer of its products and services.